bens4lsu/theskinny-publish/Content/blog2/olympic-preview.md

 <table cellpadding="2" align="right"><tr><td width="250" ><img src="/img/olympictramp.jpg"></td><td width="5" rowspan="2"><spacer type="block" width="5" height="1"></td></tr><tr><td class="caption" width="250">Olympic-caliber trampolining.</td></tr></table>

 I didn't know until last week that "Trampoline," is now an honest to goodness Olympic event.
 That's obviously a candidate for being dumped.
 I'm going to try to find it on one of the broadcasts to see what it's like.
 If it's a third-grader bouncing up and down, throwing in the occasional flip, I'll call for its immediate dismissal.
 But you have to see it to know.
-Face it, you thought Table Tennis was a silly game too, until you went to see <i>Forest Gump</i> and saw how well it could be played.
+Face it, you thought Table Tennis was a silly game too, until you went to see *Forest Gump* and saw how well it could be played.

 Since I'm killing sports, I'm also willing to add them back in.
 I'll pass on car racing, but I'll throw a bone to the events where you can drink and participate:  golf and bowling.
 Golf is by far the most popular spectator sport that isn't already included, and if you're going to add one sport where a couple of beers can improve your game, then go ahead and add them both.
 That's my school of thought.